 Most likely, you're new to Logbook and are looking for an overview of what's going on here, right?
-Well, we have a show (or video) for you!

 First Steps

-1. Add a log, using your camera to snap a pic and adding any data you want in your Logbook.
+1. Add a log, using your camera to snap a pic and adding any data you want in your Logbook

 Take insulin?
 Tap on the appropriate field (Ins (food) = insulin you've taken for food, Ins (corr) = insulin you've taken for correction, or a high glucose number.